kukuhtw/kronologger2015/README.md

 * User can Sharing File : Images, Video, Flash SWF, Zip , PPT PowerPoint, Document
 * User can protect link sharing file with password
 * user can save file attachment easily by dropbox's script
+* User can share messages at kronologger to Twitter and Facebook
 ### What is this repository for? ###

 * Quick summary